-- 4. Section 3 of the principal Act is hereby amended by the substitution in subsection (2) for paragraph (c) of the following paragraph: - "(c) The members of a traditional council must comprise- - (i) traditional leaders and members of the traditional community selected by the senior traditional leader concerned who is an ex officio member and chairperson of the traditional council, for a term of five years aligned with the term of office for local government, in terms of that community's customs, taking into account the need for overall compliance with paragraph (b); and - (ii) other members of the traditional community who are democratically elected 10 for a term of five years aligned with the term of office for local government, and who must constitute 40% of the members of the traditional council.".
+- 4. Section 3 of the principal Act is amended by the substitution for paragraph (c) of subsection (2) of the following paragraph: - "(c) The members of a traditional council must comprise- - (i) traditional leaders and members of the traditional community selected by the senior traditional leader concerned who is an ex officio member and chairperson of the traditional council, for a term of five years aligned with the term of office for local government, in terms of that community's customs, taking into account the need for overall compliance with paragraph (b); and - (ii) other members of the traditional community who are democratically elected for a term of five years aligned with the term of office for local government, and who must constitute 40% of the members of the traditional council.".

-Insertion of section 3A in Act 41 of 2003
+Addition of section 3A to Act 41 of 2003

-5. The following section is hereby inserted in the principal Act after section 3:
+5. The following section is inserted in the Principal Act after section 3: